 There are two options available to meet with your advisor:

-- Schedule an Appointment - Book Online: Schedule an Appointment by clicking the scheduling link above.
+- Schedule a Standard Appointment - Book Online: Schedule a standard Appointment by clicking the scheduling link above.
 Please note: Students that do not show up or arrive more than 10 minutes late for two (2) or more appointments will be required to meet with an advisor during Walk-in Advising hours.

 - Students who are not present when called for their advising appointment forfeit their spot and must come in for advising on a different day.